 User-friendly website design

-The advantages of providing a great user experience have several advantages in SEO.
+The advantages of providing a great user experience are several SEO.
 It’s always a good idea to create a WordPress website that is easily navigable, clean, searchable, and loaded with high-quality content.

 SEO Plugins for WordPress

 One of the most intriguing aspects of WordPress is the wide-range of plugins for almost everything, and SEO too.
 Let’s look at some useful WordPress SEO plugins that can help you with all kinds of SEO-related tasks.

 This SEO plugin will help you with one of the most important SEO variables – interlinking.
 Using the Interlinks Manager app, you can effectively connect internal posts on your WordPress website to make the content meaningful for search engines as well as your website visitors.
 You will gain more customers and increase the revenue with the interconnected system.

 Table of Contents Plus On SEO

 Search engines give high priority to websites with a content table, as it promotes the comprehension of your site layout and content by the search engine.
 A table of content or index table is designed for long-form pages and posts by the Plus table.
 This will also provide you with your WordPress website with a sitemap of your pages and categories..